ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 threads  per job.

-To be able to change the number of MPI processes and OpenMP threads per process, we will need to forgo using the `#SBATCH --tasks-per-node` and the `#SBATCH cpus-per-task` commands -- if you set these Slurm will not let you alter the `OMP_NUM_THREADS` variable and you will not be able to change the number of OpenMP threads per process between each job.
+To be able to change the number of MPI processes and OpenMP threads per process, we will need to forgo using the `#SBATCH --ntasks-per-node` and the `#SBATCH cpus-per-task` commands -- if you set these Slurm will not let you alter the `OMP_NUM_THREADS` variable and you will not be able to change the number of OpenMP threads per process between each job.